“Okay, that’s the last one.”

 Giving the last baby bird a fond pat on the head, Fluttershy drifted back down from the tree branch, her translucent golden spell wings beating softly in their almost delicate runework frames.

 “You sure do have a way with animals," Graves idly commented as he brushed downy feathers off the top of his hat.
-The girl with the cherry blossom hair just giggled as she smoothed out the front of her lilac colored sundress.
+The girl with the coral pink hair just giggled as she smoothed out the front of her lilac-colored sundress.

-“You do too, Mr. Marshal," she smiled.
+“You do too, Mister Marshal," she smiled.
 “I don’t think I’ve ever seen the bears as fond of anyone as you.”